reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 - Helps patients/clients make decisions and clarify feelings in order to solve problems
 - Provides support and guidance

-The good news is that depending on the support needed, the last two roles, career coaches and therapists, are people who can be hired and are accessible.
+The good news is that depending on the support needed, the last few roles, tutors, career coaches and therapists, are people who can be hired and are accessible.

-For technical tutoring [CodementorX](https://www.codementor.io/data-science-experts) provides technical tutoring on a variety of programming languages.
+[CodementorX](https://www.codementor.io/data-science-experts) provides technical tutoring on a variety of programming languages.
 Even though the word "mentor" is in its name, it is more accurately paid technical tutoring.

 ## Avenues to Obtain Mentorship
 These seem to be a few main avenues for obtaining mentorship: